 All meet-ups are organised together during one parallel timeslot of 90 minutes.

 For the meet-up guidelines click here.

-> For more information on the submission guidelines, criteria and procedure click here.
+For more information on the procedure and criteria click here.

-> The review process is the most important aspect of organising the EAPRIL conference, as the outcome of this process will determine the quality of the participants' experience.
+The review process is the most important aspect of organising the EAPRIL conference, as the outcome of this process will determine the quality of the participants' experience.
 As a result, EAPRIL strives to ensure that the process is rigorous and transparent.

-> The review process always consists of two rounds.
+The review process will start once the submission deadline has passed and always consists of two rounds.
 In the first round all proposals will be reviewed by two reviewers.
 In the second round all proposals who received a discrepant result in the first round will be reviewed by a third reviewer.
 Results will be announced once these two round have been concluded.

-> You can find all review questions per format here.
+You can find all review questions per format here.